 Algorab, Delta Corvi (δ Crv), is a white subgiant star located in the constellation Corvus.
 With an apparent magnitude of 2.962, it is the third brightest star in Corvus, after Gienah and Kraz.
-It marks the right wing of the celestial raven.
+It marks the right wing of the celestial crow.
 Algorab lies at a distance of 86.9 light years from Earth.
 It is one of the four bright stars that form an asterism known as Spica’s Spanker.

 Algorab is a white subgiant of the spectral type A0 IV(n) kB9.
 It has a mass about 2.74 times that of the Sun and, with a surface temperature of 10,400 K, it is about 69 times more luminous than our star.
 Algorab is a fast spinner, with a projected rotational velocity of 236 km/s.